Last updated on March 27th, 2022 at 09:25 am

 There is a very useful system in place in the UK for those impacted by violent crime which is called the Criminal Injuries Compensation Scheme.
 In simple terms, this will compensate innocent victims of violence in the UK using a “balance of probabilities” scenario.
 This situation does not require the same degree of evidence as to the courts where they work on a “beyond reasonable doubt” system.
 One of the more interesting characteristics of this particular scheme is the fact that compensation can still be paid out to victims assaulted in a pub or bar, assuming there is evidence to back their claim if the assailant is found not guilty in the courts or even manages to evade justice altogether.

 Compensation may be awarded for both pain and suffering as a direct result of the attack together with any connected financial outlay.
 This can include additional travel expenses, medical treatment, loss of earnings and future loss of earnings.

 Common Pub And Bar Injury Claims

-While much of the focus on pub and bar related injuries tends to revolve around violent crime and fighting, this is not always the case.
+While much of the focus on pub and bar related injuries tend to revolve around violent crime and fighting, this is not always the case.
 There are other more common injuries suffered on pub and bar premises leading to injury compensation claims which include:

-- Falls due to ill maintained equipment such as chairs and tables.
+- Falls due to ill-maintained equipment such as chairs and tables.